pixelstuermer/img2excel/README.md

 To be done.

 # Recommendations
-To be done.
+It is recommended to use really small images.
+Images with the dimensions around  `50*30` pixels are great (yes, this is really small).
+Although the application scales bigger images down, it is best practice to scale them down before manually.
+Excel can only handle a limited amount of cell styles which is why images cannot be converted with their original size.

 # Example
 1. Download the [latest release](https://github.com/pixelstuermer/img2excel/releases/latest) of the command line tool (`img2excel-cli-{...}.jar`).
 2. Run the following command from within your terminal: `java -jar /{path}/img2excel-cli-{...}.jar /{path}/{image}.jpg`.
-3. Hit `[ENTER]`.
-4. Open the resulting `.xlsx` file after the converter has finished.
+3. Open the resulting `.xlsx` file after the converter has finished.
 It is at the same location as the input image file.

 Here is a full command example for version `1.0.0` and the [sample file](https://raw.githubusercontent.com/pixelstuermer/img2excel/master/src/example/hamnoy_small.jpeg) `hamnoy_small.jpeg`.
 Therefore, we assume that both (jar and image) are located in the same folder.
 The Excel file will also be generated at this location.
 Also, the terminal is opened at the same folder: